 Hard wearing, laminate flooring can be used in most areas of the home including dining and living rooms, hallways, kitchens and bedrooms.
 However, it is important to remember that it's still a natural product, so we do not recommend laminate flooring in bathrooms or any other high moisture environment.

-    if your home has underfloor heating, then laminate is also completely safe for use as it is stable enough to withstand direct heat.
-However, when turning on the underfloor heating for the first time, or after prolong period of being turned off, increase the temperature gradually over a period of days so that the floor can acclimatise to the change.
+If your home has underfloor heating, then laminate is also completely safe for use as it is stable enough to withstand direct heat.
+However, when turning on the underfloor heating for the first time, or after a prolong period of being turned off, increase the temperature gradually over a period of days so that the floor can acclimatise to the change.

 Laminate Flooring can be used safely in the following rooms:

 That should be everything you need to know about laminate flooring from UK Flooring Direct, but if you have any more questions then don't forget our Education Centre is full of useful information.
 Or you can call one of our Personal Flooring Experts on 02476 012 840 who will be able to help you on the way to finding your perfect floor.